MaastrichtU-IDS/d2s-docs/docs/guide-windows.md

 > You still can try running [CWL](https://www.commonwl.org/) workflows with [cwltool](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md).

-We recommend to use `Git Bash` to clone the repository, and the Windows `PowerShell` terminal (which is easier to use than the basic terminal).
+We recommend to use [git](https://git-scm.com/downloads) to clone the repository, and the Windows `PowerShell` terminal (which is easier to use than the basic terminal).

 Windows scripts are in the `resources/windows_scripts` folder and designed to be run from this directory.
-We recommend running the Docker commands directly as the scripts might be outdated.
-Feel free to report it in the issues if you meet problems.

 ```powershell
 cd resources/windows_scripts
 ```

+> In the case Windows scripts are outdated, the commands can be run individually.

 ## Install Docker